UniquePratham/AgriSphere/README.md

 ## Features

-- 🌾 **Crop Yield Prediction**: Enter field data and get AI-powered yield predictions for multiple crops.
+- 🌾 **Crop Yield Prediction**: Enter satellite/drone imagery, soil, and weather data and get AI-powered yield predictions for multiple crops.
 - 🌦️ **Weather Dashboard**: View past and forecast weather data with interactive charts and horizontal scroll cards.
 - 🧑‍🌾 **AgriCopilot**: Multilingual farming assistant for crop, weather, and farming queries.
 - 📊 **AgriVision**: Explains farming data in a story form, making yield and weather easy for farmers to grasp.